Second Regular Session 116th General Assembly (2010)

 between statutes enacted by the 2009 Regular and Special Sessions of the General Assembly.

-AN ACT to amend the Indiana Code concerning property.
+AN ACT to amend the Indiana Code concerning criminal law and procedure.

 Be it enacted by the General Assembly of the State of Indiana:

 SECTION 1.
 IC 35-44-3-9.6 IS ADDED TO THE INDIANA CODE